eamondunne/FYP-Data-Module/README.md

 # FYP-Data-Module

-Repo for any data collection and processing scripts used in my final year project..
+Repo for any data collection and processing scripts used in my final year project.

-##TODO: Document and write this all up properly
+##TODO: Document, clean and write this all up properly